 By December 31, 2015, both the Directors' Stock Option Plan as well as the Management & Key Employee Stock Option Plan have been terminated.
-As of December 31, 2018 a total of 24,003 exercisable options are held by current and former employees and Board of Directors.
-For a more detailed discussion of stock option plans, please see Notes to Consolidated Financial Statements, Note 11, "Share-based Plans".
+As of December 31, 2019 a total of 8,230 exercisable options are held by current and former employees.
+For a more detailed discussion of stock option plans, please see Notes to Consolidated Financial Statements, Note 12.
+"Share-based Plans".